 Hi there, my name is Zé!

 I'm an undergraduate student majoring in Electrical Engineering at the Federal University of Campina Grande, Brazil.
-Since my second semester in college, I've been affiliated with the Institute for Advanced Studies in Communications mentored by Dr. Marcelo Alencar and Dr. Danilo Regis.
+Since my second semester in college, I've been an undergraduate research assistant at the Institute for Advanced Studies in Communications mentored by Dr. Marcelo Alencar and Dr. Danilo Regis.

 In 2014, I was awarded a Brazilian Scientific Mobility Program scholarship to study one year abroad in The Catholic University of America, Washington DC, USA.
 In that opportunity, I took a variety of classes among which my favorites were Stochastic Processes, Random Signal Theory, Information Theory, and Estimation and Detection Theory which are at the core of Machine Learning and Probabilistic algorithms.